-The Bruker program Cell Now is used to determine the twin law and therefore the orientation matrices of each twin domain.
-After the data are integrated, the APEX2 software will generate a .mul file instead of a .raw file (mul = multiple).
-This .mul file is read by the program TWINABS, which separates the components, scales them (like SADABS) and produces an HKLF4 (standard) format file to use in XPREP and to solve the structure.
-TWINABS also produces an HKLF5 (twin) format file, which contains the reflection data from each component.
+The instrument software is used to determine the twin law and therefore the orientation matrices of each twin domain.
+After the data are reduced it produces an HKLF4 (standard) format file to use to solve the structure and an HKLF5 (twin) format file, which contains the reflection data from each component.
 Once you have solved the structure with the HKLF4 file, you can refine against the HKLF5 data and determine the contribution of each component.